ESS registration is CLOSED.

 • Create an online account by registering as a Contractor.

-• If you’re already registered as an Earthquake Brace + Bolt contractor, you don’t need to register again.
-Just go straight to your Dashboard and complete the free ESS training.
+• If you’re already registered as a CRMP contractor, you don’t need to register again.
+Just go straight to your Dashboard and complete the free CRMP trainings.

-• Successfully complete the required, free FEMA online seismic retrofit training, and then you'll be added to the Contractor Directory.
+• Successfully complete the required trainings, and then you'll be added to the Contractor Directory.

-Still have questions about joining ESS?
+Still have questions about joining CRMP?
 Contact Us.

 Licensed Design Professionals

-If a homeowner participating in ESS is told by their contractor or the building department that their retrofit will require custom plans prepared by a design professional (an architect or engineer), we encourage them to use our ESS Licensed Design Professional Directory to find a professional to complete the plans.
+If a homeowner participating in a CRMP retrofit program is told by their contractor or the building department that their retrofit will require custom plans prepared by a design professional (an architect or engineer), we encourage them to use our Licensed Design Professional Directory to find a professional to complete the plans.

-To be included in the ESS Licensed Design Professional Directory:
+To be included in CRMP's Licensed Design Professional Directory:

 • New to our retrofit programs?
-Simply Register with us, and we will add you to both the ESS and EBB Licensed Design Professional directories.
+Simply Register with us, and we will add you to the CRMP Licensed Design Professional Directory.

 ESS provides retrofit funding for single-family, two-story houses with a living space over the garage.
 Having a living space over a garage creates an earthquake "soft story" vulnerability.
 The vulnerability is caused by the large open space and wall openings on the lowest floor.
 An ESS retrofit can improve the expected earthquake performance of the living space over garage house.